 “Boat imagery dominates this poem.
 The rhythms, too, are wave-like.
 Grace is truly there in the poem through a jarring note struck by the section touching on death.
 Yet the victory over death is decisive.
 This time ‘resigning’ life is to bring totally positive anticipation of a new life.
 The experience is close to what we get in parts of ‘Burnt Norton’ the first of Four Quartets.’

 Life & Works of Thomas Steams Eliot

 T.S.
-Eliot is regarded as one of the most important writers of the 20th century, both as a poet and dramatist, and as a critic and thinker.
+Eliot is regarded as one of the most important writers of the 20th century, both as a poet and dramatist and as a critic and thinker.
 Eliot was born in St. Louis on September 26, 1888.
-His poems started appearing in print around 1915, and represented a complete break with the contemporary Georgian poetry of Rupert Brooke (18182-1915).
-Eliot is the most modern poet and there are several aspects to his modernism.
-In most of his poems he makes use of a vers libre or free verse instead of traditional verse in regular meters.
-The noteworthy point about Eliot is that his poems do not convey their meanings through logically connected statements, but through images which evoke a mood or an emotion.
+His poems started appearing in print around 1915 and represented a complete break with the contemporary Georgian poetry of Rupert Brooke (18182-1915).
+Eliot is the most modern poet, and there are several aspects to his modernism.
+In most of Eliot’s poems, he makes use of vers libre or free verse instead of traditional verse in regular meters.
+The noteworthy point about Eliot is that his poems do not convey their meanings through logically connected statements but through images that evoke a mood or an emotion.
 Besides, Eliot’s poetry is modern not only in form but in subject matter and theme, as well.
-One of the inescapable facts of industrial civilization is the dominant place in it of the large city or metropolis with its anonymous, rootless citizens.
+One of the inescapable facts of industrial civilization is the dominant place in it, the large city or metropolis with its anonymous, rootless citizens.